devhammed/wickedstate/README.md

 ### `html`

-Sets the inner HTML of an element (this directive is very dangerous and should only be used with trusted input).
+Sets the inner HTML of an element (Only use on trusted content and never on user-provided content. ⚠️ Dynamically rendering HTML from third parties can easily lead to XSS vulnerabilities.).

 ```html
 <div *html="post.content"></div>